The Horne Section: Television appearances

-8 Out of 10 Cats Does Countdown (2013-present)
+8 Out of 10 Cats Does Countdown (2013–present)

 8 Out of 10 Cats Does Countdown is a panel show combining the longstanding Channel 4 game format of Countdown with the lively comedy style of 8 Out of 10 Cats.
 Each episode introduces a celebrity guest as an assistant to etymologist Susie Dent in 'dictionary corner'.
-Alex Horne was previously a guest on the main Countdown programme in 2008, and as the author of a book on 'Wordwatching' was a strong candidate for the role.
+Alex Horne was previously a contestant on the main Countdown programme in 2008, and as the author of a book on 'Wordwatching' was a strong candidate for the role.
 More unusually, he brought his backing band, and The Horne Section contributed various comedy song (and dance) items to the show, as well as stylistic parodies of the 30-second Countdown music.

 The Horne Section have appeared in a number of episodes (with one appearance as Rachel Riley's assistants) over the course of the show, listed below with reference to the 8 Out of 10 Cats Does Countdown episodes page.
 The saxophonist 'Pedro' (Pete Grogan) appeared where shown as a deputy for one of the wind players.